ChiuKoonHung/assignment-4.3-mongo-and-node/README.md

 // Your answer
 ```

-### Business Requirement 4 - What are the top 10 most popular purchased items and their price?
+### Business Requirement 4 - List unique purchased items and their price.

 ```
 // Your answer